GalvanizeOpenSource/Learn-To-Code-Week-2/README.md

 ###Rock Paper Scissors!

-We want to write a program called rockPaperScissors.js so we can play rock paper scissors with our computer!
+One can play rock paper scissors with our computer!
 Here are the steps we'll need to take to make that happen:

 1. Get a user's choice
 2. Get the computer's choice